ahmadnassri/docs-engineering-matrix/tech.md

 ### Incident Response

-#### Junior
+#### Engineer 1

-> Learning to detect when there is an incident vs what is a lower priority bug
+- Learning to detect when there is an incident vs what is a lower priority bug

 #### Intermediate